Michigan / Monroe County

 Healthcare

-Carleton residents have convenient access to major hospitals such as ProMedica Monroe Regional Hospital and Beaumont Hospital, Trenton.
-With 2.3 physicians per 1,000 people and nearly 94% health insurance coverage, the area provides solid healthcare services for families and individuals.
+Carleton residents have access to quality healthcare, with major hospitals like ProMedica Monroe Regional Hospital and Beaumont Hospital, Trenton nearby.
+The community benefits from a high physician-to-resident ratio of 2.3 per 1,000 people and 93.9% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals